-In a world that chases faster results and smarter machines, these gaps matter more than ever.
+In a world that chases faster results and smarter machines, the limits of AI matter more than ever.
 They shape how trust forms, choices get made, and human values stay protected in a digital-first world.
 It’s a closer look at the cracks that remind us that even though machines hold power, they remain imperfect.

-A recent study reveals that AI systems like ChatGPT can exhibit human-like cognitive biases.
-Researchers from institutions in Canada and Australia tested OpenAI’s GPT-3.5 and GPT-4 across 18 well-known human biases.
-They found that in nearly half of the scenarios, AI displayed irrational decision-making similar to humans.
+A recent study reveals that AI systems like ChatGPT can exhibit human-like reasoning flaws, including biases and irrational choices, one of many AI weaknesses that challenge their reliability.
+Researchers from institutions in Canada and Australia tested OpenAI’s GPT-3.5 and GPT-4 across 18 well-known human biases and found irrational decision-making in nearly half the cases.
+It shows that AI is not immune to error, nor can it fully replace human intuition.

-This blog identifies the top 10 real-world limitations of AI and explains why they matter for technology and society in 2025.
+This blog identifies the top 10 limitations of AI and explains why these AI limits matter for both technology and society in 2025.

 What Are the Limitations of AI?